shreevikas/EVENT-SCHEDULER-SITE/README.md

 Create Database event_scheduler.
-Import database event_scheduler.sql(file available inside the pacakege) Open Your browser put inside browser http://localhost/event_scheduler/index.html And it takes to the main page of the event scheduler site
+Import database event_scheduler.sql(file available inside the pacakege) Open Your browser put inside browser http://localhost/event_scheduler/index.html And it takes to the main page of the event scheduler site and run the program